isabella232/OctoStyle/_pages/republishing-to-dev-to.md

 family: language
 ---

 Sometimes we want to republish blog posts to the Octopus account on [dev.to](https://dev.to/octopus/).
-However, some of the techniques used in this style guide, and therefore our posts, aren't supported in dev.to.
+However, some of the techniques used in this style guide, and therefore our posts, aren’t supported in dev.to.
 There are a number of steps you can take to ensure a smooth migration for your post.
 This section outlines a step-by-step guide to republish an article to dev.to.

 1. Choose the article you want to republish and find its markdown page in GitHub.

-   Select the markdown page for the article (it's usually `index.md`).
+   Select the markdown page for the article (it’s usually `index.md`).
 In GitHub, choose the **Raw** contents of the file, and copy everything to your system clipboard - including the headers at the top of the page.

 1. Copy the article content into a new post in dev.to

    On the dev.to site, choose **Write a post** in the top-right corner of the page.
-Remember to switch the drop-down of *write a new post* from **Personal** to **Octopus** (this can be done later so don't worry if you forget).
+Remember to switch the drop-down of *write a new post* from **Personal** to **Octopus** (this can be done later so don’t worry if you forget).

    Next, copy the contents of the clipboard below the dev.to header information: